-The walk one way takes 2 hours, but you need to add an extra hour or hour and a half with the transition to and from the trail with bus one way.
+The walk one way takes 2 hours, but you need to add an extra hour or hour and a half with the transition to and from the trail by bus one way.

-Read my complete guide to walk Caminito del Rey here.
+Read my complete guide to walking Caminito del Rey here.

 Mirador de las Buitreras and Pico del Convento

 So, you’ve hiked El Caminito del Rey and want to see epic views of the gorge.
 Mirador de las Buitreras is an amazing viewpoint that you can get to in only an hour from El Kiosko Restaurant just outside El Chorro.